 - At different places, the diameter of the wire should be measured.

-- Adding and removing of slotted weight should be done gently.
+- Adding and removing the slotted weight should be done gently.

 - After every addition or removal of weight, wait for two minutes.